prati0100/YAPL/README.md

-# Luac
+# YAPL

-A compiler for a lua-like language written for my compilers class.
-It does NOT compile lua.
-Rather, a language with the grammar inspired from lua.
+Yet Another Programming Language (YAPL) is a language with syntax inspired from Lua written for my compilers class.
+It does NOT compile Lua.
+Only the syntax is derived from Lua.

 The grammar is taken from the [Lua Manual](http://www.lua.org/manual/5.1/manual.html).